 (Below: Some of the surviving constables from Kilmallock barracks.)

-After his capture he gave his real name, Tomás Malone, because if they found out he was also Seán Forde, who had led several attacks in Limerick, he might be executed.
+After his capture he gave his real name because if they found out he was also Seán Forde, who had led several attacks in Limerick, he might be executed.
 After being heavily beaten during a couple of interrogations, including having most of his teeth broken with a kick to his face, he was eventually sent to Spike Island.
 Somewhere near the end of March or beginning of April 1921, he and several others made a daring escape by motor boat, having killed one guard while getting to it.

 Malone took the Republican side in the Civil War and was once again captured.
 He was visited in prison by his old friend, Michael Collins, in August 1922, shortly before Collins was killed.
 Luckily for him, he escaped again, as many captured Republican leaders were being executed.
 Tomás became a school teacher after the Civil War, living until 1981.

 An interesting and tragic figure involved with the attack at Kilmallock was RIC Sgt.
 Tobias O’Sullivan, who commanded the defense.
-Following the attack, he published a list of local men he believed were involved in the attack.
+After the attack, he published a list of local men he believed were involved in the attack.
 This caused many of them to have to go “on the run.”
 That was one of the factors that led the East Limerick Brigade to form the first “Active Service Unit,” which stayed armed and in the field, as opposed to the fighting groups forming and disbanding for attacks as had been the practice until then.
-They are usually referred to as “Flying Columns” today and their later formation around the island helped turn the tide of the war.
+They are usually referred to as “Flying Columns” today, and their later formation around the island helped turn the tide of the war.
 So, Sgt.
 O’Sullivan’s “fingering” of Volunteers had an unintended and very unfavorable effect for the Crown forces in Ireland.
 The East Limerick Flying Column would have a famous victory at Dromkeen in February 1921.

 (Left: Sgt.
 Tobias O’Sullivan)

-O’Sullivans connection to identifying Volunteers would also lead directly to his own death.
+O’Sullivan's connection to identifying Volunteers would also lead directly to his own death.
 Many Volunteers wanted revenge for the list he made public following Kilmallock.
 Also, in an ambush led by Liam Lynch in Cork in January 1921, documents were found that indicated that the British were suspicious that the Tomás Malone from Westmeath that they had in custody at Spike Island was also the rebel “Seán Forde” from Limerick.
 The document said that O’Sullivan was going to be sent to Spike Island to identify “Forde.”
 If that happened, Malone would likely be executed.

-O’Sullivan had been promoted to District Inspector after Kilmallock and transferred to Listowel, County Kerry.
+O’Sullivan had been promoted to district inspector after Kilmallock and transferred to Listowel, County Kerry.
 After the document was found by Lynch, an assassination team was sent into Listowel.
 On January 20th, Volunteers Con Brosnan, Jack Ahern, Jack Sheehan and Dan Grady gunned down O’Sullivan on the street in Listowel.
 One could say his death was the last casualty of the assault on Kilmallock barracks.

 "Limerick's Fighting Story 1916-21: Told by the Men Who Made It" by Ruan O'Donnell